GENERAL DATA PROTECTION REGULATIONS (GDPR)

 Overall, our cookies are designed to help us provide you with a better and more functional website, by helping us monitor which pages you find useful and which you do not.
 A cookie in no way gives us any access to your computer, and it does not reveal any details or identifiable information about you, other than any data that you choose to share with us.

-Links to other websites
+Links to Other Websites

 Our website often contains links to other websites that we believe our readers may find interesting.
 We would like to point out that, once you follow a link and leave our site, we have absolutely no control over the destination site.
 Accordingly, we cannot be responsible for your privacy and data security while visiting these other sites, and these other sites do not fall under the remit of our privacy protection policy.
-We advise caution and suggest that you assess the privacy statement of the destination website when you leave Research Publishing International via a link.
+We advise caution and suggest that you assess the privacy statement of the destination website when you leave Research Features via a link.